-All horses need pre- and probiotics.
-Feed changes, antibiotics, travel, disease, analgesics, anesthesia—even stress—are unavoidable in the domesticated animal and can overload and capsize the boat that is your horse’s gut microbiome.
+- All horses need pre- and probiotics.
+Feed changes, antibiotics, travel, disease, analgesics, anesthesia—even stress—are unavoidable in the domesticated animal and can overload and capsize the boat that is the equine gut microbiome.

-It’s crucial to predict and prevent microbiome imbalance … don’t wait for the system to break.
+- It’s crucial to predict and prevent gut microbiome imbalance... don’t wait for the system to break.

-Give the horse keys to unlock the nutrients in his diet in the form of correct prebiotics, and probiotics that will arrive safely to the hindgut.
+- Give the horse the keys it needs to unlock the nutrients in his diet by adding the correct prebiotics and probiotics that will arrive safely to the hindgut.

 What prompts you to reach for a probiotic?
 A prescription for a course of antibiotics?
 A bout of a stomach virus?
 To restore balance, many of us know when our own gastrointestinal (GI) tract is out of whack, we must visit the yogurt aisle in the grocery store or, for high powered help, the probiotic shelf in the health foods store.

-We need to consider the same for our horses, but for an additional reason; they are nonruminant herbivores, or hindgut fermenters, and, so, they rely on their gut microbial populations to digest forage—the primary component of their diet.
+We need to consider the same for our horses, but for an additional reason; they are nonruminant herbivores, or hindgut fermenters, and, so, they rely on the good bacteria in their gut to digest forage—the primary component of their diet.

 But the thing is with horses, as with our own bodies, it’s not just a round of antibiotics that throws off GI equilibrium, capsizing and sinking the proverbial ship.
 Many things do, so imbalances are something we should be considering all the time.

-Here’s why: Veterinarians now know that the microbiome—the ecosystem of microbes living in the digestive tract—of today’s horse is different from what we find in nature.
+Here’s why: Veterinarians now know that the gut microbiome—the ecosystem of live microorganisms living in the digestive tract—of today’s horse is different from what we find in nature.

-How we manage horses, and how their guts have adapted to domestication, is one of the reasons we sometimes see digestive issues such as colic, diarrhea, and sour gut in our horses.
+How we manage horses and how their guts have adapted to domestication, is one of the reasons we often see equine digestive issues such as colic, diarrhea, and sour gut.

 “We all manage our horses’ health closely, doing our best to prevent things before they happen,” says Dr. Keith Latson, an equine surgeon and co-founder of FullBucket, a veterinary-strength supplement business based in Weatherford, Texas, “Oftentimes, though, small things, like insults to the microbiome, don't become apparent until there's a fire to fight.

-What basic things can disrupt gut balance that I may not know about?
+What basic things can disrupt equine gut balance, beneficial bacteria, and overall digestive health that I may not know about?